Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Ukrainian Orthodox Church – Kyiv Patriarchate

 On 19 September 2019, Patriarch Filaret of the Ukrainian Orthodox Church – Kyiv Patriarchate claimed that the Pan-Orthodox Council gave Ecumenical Patriarch Bartholomew special power above than the first among equals and that OCU is only autocephalous on paper while being a de facto Metropolis of the Patriarchate of Constantinople.

 On 28 February 2022, the UOC-KP called the UOC-MP to join "a single local autocephalous Ukrainian Orthodox Church" in face of Russian invasion and "contribution to this madness" by the leadership of the Russian Orthodox Church.

 On 21 August 2024, Patriarch Filaret endorsed Law 8371 calling the UOC-MP, UOC-KP and OCU to unite.

-Belarusian, Latvian and Turkish Orthodox churches and the Croatian Orthodox Union

-On 11 October 2018, the Belarusian Autocephalous Orthodox Church (BAOC) announced that the abolition of the "Synodal Letter of the year 1686" would give rise to a disengagement from the ROC like the UOC.
-In November 2020 during the 2020–2021 Belarusian protests, the BAOC issued an anathema against president Alexander Lukashenko stating that "this violence and humiliation of the rule of law comes with the support of the eastern neighbor of Belarus [Russia], who calls himself “Orthodox” and the “big brother”, but the entire civilized world supports the struggle of the Belarusian people for their rights."

-On October 16, 2018, the Autocephalous Turkish Orthodox Patriarchate filed a lawsuit against the Ecumenical Patriarchate of Constantinople claiming that the autocephaly for the OCU was a political decision influenced by the United States.
-The lawsuit was rejected.

-In response to the news of the future granting of autocephaly to Ukraine, the Croatian Orthodox Union (COU) in November 2018 criticized the Croatian government for not respecting the freedom of religion of the Croatian Orthodox Church and for not supporting the autocephaly of a Croatian Orthodox Church.
-In 2022, the Croatian Orthodox Church, a splitter group of the COU, stated that the SOC entered a schism with the OCU and Constantinople by not recognising the former and criticised the government for not registering them.